bensatlantik/Bash/README_rename_files.md

 Add logging to record the names of the renamed files.

 Implement error handling to manage files that cannot be renamed.

+Happy scripting!

+This README should provide a clear and concise guide for anyone using or modifying the rename_files.sh script.